iamsirsammy/SystemGPT/README.md

 There are some other programs that do some similar things, like AutoGPT.
 This has a slightly different goal (Instead of running continously, you ask it to do specific things), uses less tokens, and is better if you don't have access to or can't afford gpt-4 (More token efficient).
 This project has only just gotten started, and will hopefully have more features that make it a worthy program to use.
 # Installation
-Install by running the following: (On Linux, Macos or WSL, windows might be a bit different, also make sure you have python3 and pip3)
+Install by running the following: (prob works on Linux, Linux (beta) on chromebooks, Macos or WSL, windows might be a bit different, also make sure you have python3 and pip3)
 ```bash
 pip install openai pipreqs
 ```
 and then cloning the repo or downloading from releases.
-Make sure to put your openai API key into sysGPT.py.
+Make sure to put your openai API key into sysGPT.py. (https://platform.openai.com/account/api-keys)

 Run with `python sysGPT.py`.
 # If you don't know what to ask the ai, try:
 - Make a pdf called appleTutorial.pdf demonstrating how to eat apples.